jed/dynamo-down/README.md

 ### db = levelup("mytable/myhash", {db: dynamoDown})

-When instantiating a levelup database, the location passed as the first argument represents the name of the DynamoDB table and the hash key within the table, separated by a `/`.
+When instantiating a levelup store, the location passed as the first argument represents the name of the DynamoDB table and the hash key within the table, separated by a `/`.
 The table must already exist, and have a schema with both hash and range keys.

 [aws-sdk]: http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/
 [abstract-leveldown]: https://github.com/rvagg/abstract-leveldown